Cuba Visa and Passport Requirements

 Visas for Cuba are required by all nationals referred to in the chart above.

 The required tourist visa, known as a tourist card, allows the holder to stay in Cuba for 30 days and is valid for a single entry.
 You must also have a passport valid for the length of your proposed duration of stay, as well as proof of a confirmed return flight and booked accommodation.
+Alternatively, passengers arriving by air can apply for an e-tourist visa instead of a tourist card.
+The e-tourist visa will eventually replace the tourist card.

-In addition, since 1 January 2022 all travelers are required to fill in electronically the passenger information form "Declaración Jurada de Salud" within 72 hours before departing for Cuba.
+In addition, all travelers are required to fill in electronically the passenger information form "Declaración Jurada de Salud" within 72 hours before departing for Cuba.
 Travelers will then be provided with a QR code, which they must show in an electronic or printed version to authorities upon arrival.
 The electronic passenger information form replaced the following documents in their printed versions: International Boarding and Disembarkation Card, Customs Declaration Form and the Traveller's Health Affidavit.

 Nationals of about 20 countries do not require a visa to visit Cuba, although the amount of time they can spend in Cuba varies; below is the list: